 The Relax Brush

 The models created by novices in the field of organic modeling often turn out to be blobby i.e. lumps are evident in shape after being smoothed.
-Dedicated tool panel for sculpting is not available in Maya 3d modeling software.
-However, this deficiency is made up of by sculpting brushes among which ‘Relax Brush’ is highly useful.
+Dedicated tool panel for sculpting is not available in Maya 3D modeling software.
+However, this deficiency is made by sculpting brushes among which ‘Relax Brush’ is highly useful.

 Quick Select Sets Tool

 Often, you have come across a peculiar situation with custom 3d modeling in Maya.
 After a complex set of faces has been selected with much effort for carrying out some mesh related functions, you have moved on to concentrate on the subsequent task.
 Suddenly, the realization strikes you that a minute tweaking needs to be done on the previous work.
 As the selection set is no longer available, you have to carry out the tedious process all over again.
 You can avoid this by saving your selection sets so that adjustments on them can be done rapidly in easy manner at a later period.

 Saving the selection set is really easy.
 After selecting the edges, vertices or faces that you have to work on, navigate to the Create menu for choosing ‘Quick Select Sets’.
 Name the set and click OK.
 You can also use ‘add to shelf’ if you choose to access the set by clicking shelf icon.
 In order to select the set later, you have to navigate to Edit menu and then select ‘Quick Select Sets’.
 From the list, choose the desired set.
 The process would save your time and cut tediousness out of repetitive work.

 With the help of ‘Walk Tool’ in Maya, you can exercise control over the perspective camera.
 This would be similar to the settings in games wherein first-person camera can be intuitively controlled.